-Croton is most often used as a table top or accent plant in arrangements in interior settings.
-It is readily available at most houseplant retailers at an average price for houseplants in it's pot size and design category.
+Croton is most often used as a tabletop or accent plant in arrangements in interior settings.
+It is readily available at most houseplant retailers at an average price for houseplants in its pot size and design category.

 More About Croton

-Placing a Croton Indoors
+Tips for Placing a Croton Indoors

-Croton & Spider Mite
+Croton Pests and Spider Mite

 - After a good wipe down going back over your croton with a light solution of leaf shine, neem oil, or liquid soap can add a protective barrier to help prevent future outbreaks.

-Watering Croton, and Other Maintenance Tips
+Watering and Other Croton Maintenance Tips

-Croton is a plant that does require regular consistent watering, if a Croton is allowed to go too dry it will have a noticeable reaction in which the leaves will lay down often making the plant look as if it is dead.
-This dramatic reaction is due to the loss of turgor pressure in the plant cells that hold the leaf upright, it also serves to help the plant conserve its low resources when there is scarcity by making less of the leaf surface exposed to the sun and therefore reducing transpiration (a plants equivalent of perspiration).
+Croton is a plant that does require regular consistent watering; if croton is allowed to go too dry it will have a noticeable reaction in which the leaves will lay down, often making the plant look as if it is dead.
+This dramatic reaction is due to the loss of turgor pressure in the plant cells that hold the leaf upright, it also serves to help the plant conserve its low resources when there is scarcity by making less of the leaf surface exposed to the sun and therefore reducing transpiration (a plant's equivalent of perspiration).

 Croton is considered a heavy drinking houseplant by professionals and does require regular attention at least once a week, to be sure to keep it in good health.